 When you search Google for ‘Data is the new oil’, you get about 2.360.000.000 results within 0,71 seconds.
-In other words: data is perceived more valuable than oil these days.
+In other words: these days data is perceived more valuable than oil.
 What is more interesting though, is the fact that the world is slowly abandoning fossil fuels, like oil, in favour of renewable energy sources.
 So, if the world is transitioning away from oil for something more sustainable, what does that mean for your data strategy?

 The buzz around ‘data is the new oil’